equinor/APS-Facies/docs/APS user guide/APS toolbox/Redefine or merge blocked well facies logs/README.md

 ---
 ## Utility script to redefine or merge facies in blocked well logs

+**Description**
-**Description**: Python script to merge or redefine blocked well facies logs.
+: Python script to merge or redefine blocked well facies logs.

+**Dependency**
-**Dependency**: The API `rmsapi` following the RMS installation and the python module `aps.toolbox` following the APS plugin installation.
+: The API `rmsapi` following the RMS installation and the python module `aps.toolbox` following the APS plugin installation.

+**Input**
-**Input**: Blocked well set, facies log, specification of new facies names and code, specification of how to map original to new facies.
+: Blocked well set, facies log, specification of new facies names and code, specification of how to map original to new facies.

+**Output**
-**Output**: A new blocked well facies log.
+: A new blocked well facies log.

 The utility script `create_redefined_blocked_facies_log.py`:

-**Alternative ways to implement the use of this script:**
+### Alternative ways to implement the use of this script
 - Make your own Python script, define all input in your script with an input dictionary and call the utility scripts run function with the input dictionary

 - Make your own Python script and specify the keyword `model_file_name` and a yml model file specifying the input.

+!!!
+NOTE

-**NOTE**: Use the Python script as a Python job in RMS since it applies the API `rmsapi` from RMS.
+    Use the Python script as a Python job in RMS since it applies the API `rmsapi` from RMS.

 ### Example of a Python script using a yml configuration file (model file) as input